 There are two parts to truck safety on the highways across Texas and our great nation.
-The first part is to ensure that the truck drivers are adequately trained and implementing policies to ensure compliance with the federal regulations for drivers and trucking companies.
+The first part is to ensure that the truck drivers are adequately trained and implement policies to ensure compliance with the federal regulations for drivers and trucking companies.

 The second part is to ensure that the equipment on the road is safe to be on the road and will not cause an accident.
 Section 396 – inspection, repair, and maintenance of the Federal Motor Carrier Safety Regulations deal with keeping the tractors and trailers in safe operating condition.